Tuesday, December 15, 2015

 Where do expectations come from?

-As a stepmom your expectations may be based on *personal desires *to fix brokeness but you can’t fix brokeness.
+As a stepmom your expectations may be based on

 Our role as a stepmom coming into the marriage with adult stepkids and all stepkids is to be a “cheerleader” Being a cheerleader by offering words of affirmation.
 By not being too overwhelming and offering words of affirmation they will come to you.
 As they got to know me and heard me encourage them, it has built a relationship of trust and mutual respect.